*Updated October 2022

 In early 2019, severe weather meant American farmers couldn’t sow their corn or soybean seeds.
-Now, only 50% and 29%, respectively, are in the ground, compared with their usual five-year average of 90% and 66%.
+Later that year, only 50% and 29%, respectively, were in the ground, compared with their usual five-year average of 90% and 66%.

-This indicates a dramatic crop reduction at harvest in late 2019.
-Other farmers declared a total crop loss and in Oklahoma, every county has been plunged into a state of emergency.
+This resulted in a dramatic crop reduction at harvest in late 2019.
+Other farmers declared a total crop loss and in Oklahoma, every county was plunged into a state of emergency.

 What can be done?

 One solution is to diversify the crop gene pool.
 Far from ideal for the organic veggie-lover, but a popular option in current farming practices, are genetic modifications, a technique designed to help diversify crops so one disease can't wipe out a whole species.
 Perhaps one of the most advanced technologies we have in our home is the humble tomato sitting in our fridge?

 The Svalbard Global Seed Vault, funded by Norway, holds the world’s most diverse range of food crop seeds, designed to keep one of every plant safe for the future populations.

 Due to severe weather conditions, the building suffered a severe water leak, after which the vault received a €20 million upgrade, including a new waterproofed access tunnel and measures to prepare it for the planet's increasing temperature.
 This investment in its architectural structure shows just how valuable those seeds are.